withzombies/sevenz-rust2/README.md

 This project is a 7z compressor/decompressor written in pure Rust.

-And it's very much inspired by the [apache commons-compress](https://commons.apache.org/proper/commons-compress/) project.

-The LZMA/LZMA2 decoder and all filters code was ported from [tukaani xz for java](https://tukaani.org/xz/java.html)

 This is a fork of the original, unmaintained sevenz-rust crate to continue the development and maintenance.

 ## Supported Codecs & filters